 Two immigration courts are located in Atlanta: one on Ted Turner Boulevard and the other at West Peachtree.
 To help tackle the backlog of cases, a new annex location of the second Atlanta Immigration Court was created on West Peachtree Street.

 What Cases Does the Atlanta Immigration Court on Peachtree Street Handle?

-The Atlanta Immigration Court on Peachtree Street is a court that handles cases related to immigration.
-It is located in the city of Atlanta and has been in operation since 1985.
+The court on Peachtree Street handles cases related to immigration.
+It is located in Atlanta and has been in operation since 1985.

 With so many aspects to consider and a constantly changing system, it can be difficult for individuals without a legal background to find one that most accurately addresses their needs.
-If you have been denied asylum or are dealing with immigration court proceedings and need legal services, contact Do Legal Office for information and advice.
+If you are an asylum seeker and have been denied asylum or are dealing with immigration court proceedings and need legal services, contact Do Legal Office for information and advice.

-What Is the Address of the Atlanta Immigration Court?
+What Is the Address of the Atlanta Immigration Courts?

 The Atlanta Immigration Court is an administrative court that hears deportation cases.
-The courts are part of the Executive Office for Immigration Review (EOIR), which has the mandate to provide immigration judges to hear and decide cases involving the removal of aliens from the United States.
+The courts are part of the Executive Office for Immigration Review (EOIR), which is mandated to provide immigration judges to hear and decide cases involving the removal of aliens from the United States.